NUS-HPC-AI-Lab/VideoSys/README.md

 # About

 OpenDiT is an open-source project that provides a high-performance implementation of Diffusion Transformer(DiT) powered by Colossal-AI.
-Specifically designed to enhance the efficiency of training and inference for DiT applications involving text-to-video and text-to-image generation.
+Specifically designed to enhance the efficiency of training and inference for DiT applications including text-to-video and text-to-image generation.

 OpenDiT boasts the following characteristics: